cuiyongbo/hello-world/my_wiki/programmer_note/memcached/memcached_faq.rst

         multiple clients, but where each client contains a different list of servers.
         The consistency is enforced only within a single client.

-        If you use only a single memcached instance for each client, or your list of memcached servers configured for a client never changes, then the selection of a hashing algorithm is irrelevant, as it has no noticeable effect.

         If you change your servers regularly, or you use a common set of servers that are shared among a large number of clients, then using a consistent hashing algorithm should help to ensure that your cache data is not duplicated and the data is evenly distributed.